keboola/developers-docs/cli/github-integration/index.md

 ## Push

-The Push workflow is triggered by push to the GitHub repository to [push](/cli/commands/push/) the changes from the local directory to the project in Keboola Connection.
+The Push workflow is triggered by a push to the GitHub repository to [push](/cli/commands/push/) the changes from the local directory to the project in Keboola Connection.

 ## Validate

-The Validate workflow is triggered by push to a branch in the GitHub repository to validate and preview its changes by a [push --dry-run](/cli/commands/push/).
+The Validate workflow is triggered by a push to a branch in the GitHub repository to validate and preview its changes by a [push --dry-run](/cli/commands/push/).